 We’ve partnered with misterb&b to help curate the most LGBT+ friendly homestays. misterb&b is not a hotel or chain, but rather a booking platform for rooms, apartments and homes and it allows you to book from gay and gay-friendly hosts around the world.
 They have hosts in more than 200 countries and territories with more than 1 million total listings.
 Understanding the gay scene is much more easily done with the help of a local and home-sharing is one of the best ways to meet someone living in the city who knows how things work, where and when are the best nights to go out, and what places to eat at and which to avoid. misterb&b is our top choice if your priority is exploring the local gay scene.

 Special Offer!
-Sign up with misterb&b and you will receive a free $10 credit to use on your first booking!
+Sign up with misterb&b and you will receive a free $10 credit to use on your first booking!Sightseeing & Activities in Cape Town

-Open Top Bus – Sightseeing buses can sometimes be a bit touristy but taking one is Cape Town is actually a great option.
+Open Top Bus – Sightseeing buses can sometimes be a bit touristy, but taking one in Cape Town is actually a great option.
 The city and its surroundings are so beautiful that it’s really enjoyable to sit on the upper deck to enjoy the breeze and the views as you wind your way through the city.
 The city sightseeing bus has four different routes, and it’s a great way to see the city in a day and get dropped off at almost all the points of interest.
 Book tour →

 Helicopter Ride -The views of Cape Town are stunning from the ground but even more amazing by air.
 Taking a helicopter ride over the city and across the coast is a great way to see the landscape from above.
 Book tour →